lexbor/docs/source/documentation.md

 We focus on minimal dependencies, custom algorithms, and platform-specific solutions:

 - The project is written in pure `C` without external prerequisites.
-We believe in a "go hard or go home" approach.
+We aim for self-contained, minimal-dependency code.

 - While we're not reinventing every algorithm known to humankind, we handle object creation and memory management in our own way.
 Many classic algorithms used in `lexbor` are adapted to meet the specific needs of the project.

-- We're open to using third-party code, but it’s often simpler to start from scratch than to add extra dependencies (looking at you, Node.js).
+- We're open to using third-party code, but it's often simpler to start from scratch than to add extra dependencies.

 - Some functions are platform-dependent, such as threading, timers, I/O, and blocking primitives (spinlocks, mutexes).
 For these, we have a separate `port`